Published: May 2020 | Updated: December 2022

-“All these problems are derived from this rapid diet change that we see whenever we either are feeding them too much grain and they’re not used to that, or we’re feeding them green grass and that has come up quickly and is full of sugars.”
+“All these problems are derived from this rapid diet change that we see whenever we either are feeding them too much grain and they’re not used to that, or we’re feeding them green grass that has sprouted up quickly and is full of sugars.”

-“Their body begins to get used to that and, as more and more of that grass grows up, their body, their microbiome, the bacterial and fungal elements and protozoal elements of their intestinal tract have reacted to that in an appropriate fashion.”
+“Their body begins to get used to that and, as more and more of that grass grows up, their body, their microbiome, the bacterial, fungal and protozoal elements of their intestinal tract have reacted to that in an appropriate fashion.”

 “We know that probiotics and prebiotics, such as our FullBucket Probiotic Pellets, stabilize the gut in the face of diet, management changes, and stresses on the immune system from multiple animals coming together,” Franklin says.

 Providing your mare with beneficial microorganisms from quality probiotic supplements can help her gut stay balanced as you manage the three key elements discussed: body condition, general wellness, and diet.